11 Tips to a healthy lifestyle

 Everyone wants to look good; women especially want to look attractive.
 It is assumed that a slender, leaner body, and a thinner waistline present that favorable figure everyone is admiring in town.
 It’s about looking good and feeling good; all this comes with good health.
 Nutritionists hold to the view that over eighty percent of weight control and cutting weight is achieved through proper dieting.
 The rest is done through exercise.

 No one wants to have that big belly or the over-grown waist.
 Here are suggestions on how to live a healthy lifestyle.

 1. Drink a lot of water

 Water is essential to the functioning of the body.
 In fact, 60% of the body is made of water.
-It is responsible for removing waste, carrying nutrients and oxygen around the body.
-Thus, a lot of water is lost and therefore, there is a need for constant replenishment.
-Drinking lots of clean water will ensure proper functioning of the body organs and hence less complication.
+It is responsible for removing waste, carrying nutrients, and oxygen around the body.
+Thus, a lot of water is lost, and therefore, there is a need for constant replenishment.
+Drinking lots of clean water will ensure the proper functioning of the body organs and hence less complication.

 Water is also known for cutting weight.
 Taking a lot of water before meals make the stomach full, thus reducing the intake of portions.
 Here the body utilizes maximally what is stored in the body as fats, making you live a better healthy lifestyle.

 According to research those who don’t sleep/rest well will compensate by taking more food.
 They have a craving for junk most of which is sugary and rich in starch.
 Ensure always that you have enough sleep.
 That will make your body healthy and will even make you active and live a healthy lifestyle.

 Pick things/ events that you feel good doing.
 Is it going swimming, playing the guitar or playing baseball?
 Make sure you do it regularly; it will help you in staying positive and taking good care of you.
 Remember the more positive you are in life, the more adaptable; when you do what you enjoy, life is fun for you and worth living.